naemcivic/rainforest/README.md

 Amazon, where users can sign-up to view listings, pose item Listings for sale and leave a review for an item.</h3>

-The primary features of Ruby on Rails to build this web app is:
+<H2>The primary features of Ruby on Rails to build this web app is: </h2>

     * Using 3 different models which are associated.
     * Using different controllers for corresponding actions